 Macquarie Group ("Macquarie") is a diversified financial group that provides clients with asset management and finance, banking, advisory and risk and capital solutions across debt, equity and commodities.
-As at 31 March 2017, Macquarie employed over 13,500 employees in 27 countries.
+As at 31 March 2018, Macquarie employed over 14,400 employees in 25 countries.
 For internal reporting and risk management purposes, Macquarie is divided into five Operating Groups and four Support Groups.
 Macquarie Group Limited is an Australian-listed company headquartered in Sydney.

-This statement outlines the actions undertaken by Macquarie Group and the Macquarie Group entities that are within the scope of Section 54 of the UK Modern Slavery Act of 2015 ("the Act") in relation to activities undertaken to identify and mitigate the risk of modern slavery and human trafficking occurring in its supply chains or business for the year ending 31 March 2017.
+This statement outlines the actions undertaken by Macquarie Group and the Macquarie Group entities that are within the scope of Section 54 of the UK Modern Slavery Act of 2015 ("the Act") in relation to activities undertaken to identify and mitigate the risk of modern slavery and human trafficking occurring in its supply chains or business for the year ending 31 March 2018.
+This is the third report under the Act.